Want to follow along with this writing? Sign up Today, it's free and easy

 A girl misunderstands a situation which leads to a lifetime of regret.

-almost 4 years ago Amanda Tracey said:
+about 4 years ago Amanda Tracey said:

-almost 4 years ago J. Li said:
+about 4 years ago J. Li said:

 The descriptions were absolutely perfect in this, I felt like I was practically in the scene with the narrator.

-almost 4 years ago Sophie Anne said:
+about 4 years ago Sophie Anne said:

 I agree very chilling.
 I loved how you could take something that seemed innocent and transform it into something else.
 I especially loved you descriptions.
 From the beginning I could easily picture things without being overwhelmed, great job!

-almost 4 years ago Maya said:
+about 4 years ago Maya said: